GluuFederation/docs-ce-prod/docs/source/operation/custom-design.md

 ```

 !!!
 Note
-    You can change the logo on every public-facing page here.
+    Add your logo here to be displayed on every public facing page.
 Place your image in `/static/img` and name it `logo.png`.

 And all CSS are inside: